-North from San Juan we arrived in S. Augustin, which was a starting point for a day trip to “Valle de la Luna” or Moon Valley.
+North from San Juan we arrived in San Agustin, which was a starting point for a day trip to “Valle de la Luna” or Moon Valley.
 There was no transportation or tours available that we found.
 Luckily we ran into 2 other tourists who had arranged a car and driver to take them through the park and we had to throw in 100 dollars to split the cost with them.
-We drove one or two hundred miles throughout the park.
+We drove one or two hundred miles throughout the area which is obviously not just one valley.
+It actually encompasses 2 separate parks; the Ischigualasto Provincial Park in San Juan Province and Talampaya National Park in the Province of La Rioja..
 Much of the geographic formations reminded me of Arizona and New Mexico in the USA.
 One sees the red cliffs in the distance of the next photo that are seen better in the following photos.

 Indian hieroglyphics, Valle de la Luna

 If you take a close look at the left part of the lower cliff, in the center of this photo below, you will notice the Indian hieroglyphics scratched into the black stone.
+I heavily filter these pictures to improve the contrast otherwise the figures are difficult to make out.
+There was also a spot with indentations the indigenous people had ground into the rock.
+I don’t remember what they should have been for.
 Such spots were pointed out to us by the taxi driver, which made the trip worth the extra money one might have saved with one’s own vehicle.
 A bus tour would be a good idea but I’m not sure if so many people visit there to make it profitable.
 We only saw a few other tourists but that might be due to the lack of cheap organized tours.
 Most all of the tourists we saw in the areas were foreigners.
 The locals seemed to prefer going to the beach towns rather than visiting their own cultural sites.